Project Eden (video game)

 Project Eden is a 2001 action-adventure video game developed by Core Design and published by Eidos Interactive.
-It was released for Microsoft Windows and PlayStation 2.
+It was released for Windows and PlayStation 2.
 The planned Dreamcast version was cancelled.
-The plot involves a squad of four law enforcement agents investigating the disappearances of people by working their way downwards through layers of a towering mega-city.
+The development took approximately four years, the team having previously worked on Tomb Raider II (1997).
+The plot involves a squad of four law enforcement agents investigating the disappearances of people by working their way downwards through layers of a towering megacity.
 Project Eden's gameplay emphasises puzzle-solving, requiring the player or players to control each of the four characters and use their individual abilities to make progress.
 A single player can control any one of the characters, and jump between them at will or up to four players can play simultaneously as different members of the team.